Pittsburgh Glass Center is located in the Friendship/Garfield neighborhoods on Penn Avenue in the East End.

 Briarwood Home is a fully furnished two-story row house that combines the charm of a Victorian-era dwelling with the modern conveniences of 21st century living.
 Located less than one block from a bustling business district with shops, restaurants, and coffee houses, yet tucked away on a quaint side street that's a quiet, serene oasis.
 Call Julie Ransom for discounted rates at 412.608.4240.
 (2 miles to PGC)

 The Hotel Indigo® Pittsburgh East Liberty hotel is a beautifully restored boutique hotel in the heart of Pittsburgh’s historic East Liberty neighborhood, full of décor and design touches that showcase our community’s theatre, entertainment and charitable heritage.
 Each of our spacious rooms features plush bedding, spa-inspired showers, ergonomically designed desk chairs and free Wi-Fi.
 Call 866-325-2281 and ask for the Pittsburgh Glass Center rate or book online.
 (0.6 miles to PGC)

 The Marriott Springhill Suites at Bakery Square has spacious studio suites with a king or double queen beds including a microwave, refrigerator and separate eating/living areas; complimentary deluxe continental breakfast and access to a full service fitness center adjacent to the hotel.
-Call Stephanie Snyder at 412.404.9828 for discounted rates.
+Call the hotel sales department at 412.404.9828 for discounted rates.
 (1 mile to PGC)